MicrosoftDocs/azure-docs/articles/internet-analyzer/internet-analyzer-create-test-portal.md

     >
     ***Preconfigured endpoints: single and multiple Azure region combinations***
-    * Select a region or set of regions from a [predetermined list of Azure endpoints](internet-analyzer-faq.md).
+    * Select a region or set of regions from a [preconfigured list of Azure endpoints](internet-analyzer-faq.md).
     * Next, select the type of application or content delivery architecture you'd like to evaluate.
         * Single Azure region: Site acceleration ([Azure Front Door](https://azure.microsoft.com/services/frontdoor/)), static content caching ([Azure CDN for Microsoft](https://azure.microsoft.com/services/cdn/)), or none.
-        * Multiple Azure regions: Site acceleration ([Azure Front Door](https://azure.microsoft.com/services/frontdoor/)), DNS routing ([Azure Traffic Manager](https://azure.microsoft.com/services/traffic-manager/))
+        * Multiple Azure regions: Site acceleration ([Azure Front Door](https://azure.microsoft.com/services/frontdoor/)), DNS steering ([Azure Traffic Manager](https://azure.microsoft.com/services/traffic-manager/))

     ***Custom endpoints***
-    * Download the one-pixel image provided on the page and host it on the endpoint server you would like to measure.
-Internet Analyzer assumes your custom endpoint is Internet-facing.
-    * Paste the location of the one-pixel imagine in the portal and the HTTPS URL.
+    * Follow the instructions on the [Create Custom Endpoint](internet-analyzer-custom-endpoint.md) page.
     * More detailed instructions can be found on the [Create Custom Endpoint](internet-analyzer-custom-endpoint.md) page.
     >

 4. Click **Add** to add the endpoint to your test.
 5. Repeat steps 1-5 to configure your second endpoint.
-Endpoint A is always measured relative to Endpoint B - when configuring endpoints, consider which endpoint should be your test control.
+Endpoint B is always measured relative to Endpoint A - when configuring endpoints, consider which endpoint should be your test control.
 6. By default, tests will be set to **Enabled.** If the JavaScript client is already installed, this means your test will begin once you click **Review + create**.
 If **Enabled** is not selected, you will need to start your test from the *Configuration* tab.